-Described as “very smart” and "well regarded among the Bar," Mr. Kotler was recommended by Chambers USA, a referral guide to leading lawyers in the United States based on the opinions of their peers and clients for his commercial litigation practice in 2013 and 2014.
-The Legal 500 US 2014 noted his securities and shareholder litigation practice.
+Described as “very smart” and "well regarded among the Bar," Mr. Kotler was recommended by Chambers USA, a referral guide to leading lawyers in the United States based on the opinions of their peers and clients for his commercial litigation practice from 2013 to 2015.
+The Legal 500 US (2014-2015) noted his securities and shareholder litigation practice.
 He has also been recognized as a promising professional in the New Jersey legal community by the New Jersey Law Journal's "40 under 40" in 2008.

 Mr. Kotler is also co-author of Mutual Fund Litigation and Insurance Guide (LexisNexis, 2013), a comprehensive book that examines the legal risks faced by the mutual fund industry, the legal bases for potential liability of mutual fund industry participants, the key precedents from important regulatory enforcement actions and civil litigation against the industry, and the critical insurance products and approaches that are available to mitigate these risks.

 - Representing Harbor International Fund in Section 36(b) “manager of managers” litigation.

 - Representing Oppenheimer Funds and Oppenheimer Acquisition Corp. in more than a dozen class action and individual lawsuits brought in several courts arising out the Madoff Ponzi scheme.

 - Representing the investment adviser, distributor and key officers of the Rydex Series Funds in a Section 11 class action brought by investors in an inverse mutual fund.